 This is emerging at a time the banking sector is struggling with mounting unpaid loans whose share has risen to the highest level since August 2007.

-He's the Managing Editor & Founder of Financial Fortune Media.
-Steve has previously worked with the bird story agency, Mediamax Networks LTD, Standard Media Group, Business Journal Africa, CNBC Africa and Financial Post among other news outlets.
+Besides being the Founder of Financial Fortune Media, Umidha has previously worked with the Standard Media Group, Mediamax Networks LTD, bird story agency, Business Journal Africa, and Financial Post among other outlets.